-The MACS is offered in Computer Science.
-This course-based degree requires students to complete 36 credits of course work, including a 6-credit mandatory Computer Science Graduate Student Seminar.
+The MACS is a course-based degree that requires students to complete 36 credits of course work, including a 6-credit mandatory Computer Science Graduate Student Seminar.
 Students can select whether to complete the program in 16 months of continuous full-time study or in four semesters over two academic years.
 Beginning in September 2021, the MACS will have a Co-op education option.